vesoft-inc/nebula-docs/docs-2.0/nebula-algorithm.md

 ## Limitations

-The data of the vertex ID must be an integer.
+- The data of the vertex ID must be an integer.
 That is, the vertex ID can be INT or String, but the data itself is an integer.

-For non-integer String data, it is recommended to use the algorithm interface.
+- For non-integer String data, it is recommended to use the algorithm interface.
 You can use the `dense_rank` function of SparkSQL to encode the data as the Long type instead of the String type.

+- Graph computing outputs vertex datasets, and the algorithm results are stored in DataFrames as the properties of vertices.
+You can do further operations such as statistics and filtering according to your business requirements.

 ## Supported algorithms